-Implement malware best practices with Jamf
+Meet malware requirements with Jamf

 Jamf's security features are built in.
 With software deployment via a policy and automatic updates of all software, you can rest assured that all anti-virus and other security software is always up to date.
 If the anti-virus software your organisation uses does not automatically scan files upon access, a Jamf script or policy can get the job done.
 And, of course, all macOS devices already have Apple's built-in XProtect.